Marvel Rivals: Playable characters

-As of November 2025, 45 playable characters have been officially announced, with 44 currently playable in-game.
-Guangyun Chen, the game's creative director, said that they wanted to have a character roster ranging from lesser known characters to fan favourites, saying about the design process that "When it comes to designing characters in our game, we usually dive really deep into the background and personality of each Marvel character, so every character's gameplay mechanic and skill is really crafted to reflect who these heroes really are in the comics."
+As of September 2026, 54 playable characters have been added to the game.

+Guangyun Chen, the game's creative director, has expressed the aim to include both fan favourites and lesser known characters in the roster, saying, "When it comes to designing characters in our game, we usually dive really deep into the background and personality of each Marvel character, so every character's gameplay mechanic and skill is really crafted to reflect who these heroes really are in the comics."

 Playable characters are divided into three main roles: Vanguard, Duelist, and Strategist.
-Vanguard heroes function like tanks, possessing large health pools and mitigating abilities to increase their survivability.
-Duelist heroes play an offensive role, designed to deal maximum damage and secure kills.
-Strategist heroes can assist and support their teammates by healing, increasing damage, and other utility abilities.
-Each character has a set of active and passive skills based on their comic book characters, along with a primary attack.
-Active skills once used typically have a short cooldown timer before they can be used again.
-Further, each character has a unique ultimate ability, which requires the player to wait for an ultimate charge meter to build up over time or by engaging in combat.
+Vanguard heroes function like tanks.
+Duelist heroes are designed to deal maximum damage and secure kills.
+Strategist heroes support their teammates through healing, buffs and other utility abilities.
+Each character's skillset is based on their comic book counterparts and typically features active and passive abilities, as well as a basic primary attack.
+Furthermore, each character possesses a unique ultimate ability that can only be used after the build-up of an ultimate charge meter, either passively over time or by engaging in combat.

+Unique to Rivals is the idea of Team-ups, where a hero gains an additional ability from another hero.
+Initially at launch, there were a limited number of Team-ups, and required the allied team to have both heroes selected to take advantage of this.
+With the launch of Season 9 in July 2026, each hero gained at least two different Team-up abilities regardless of what other heroes their allies were playing, selecting this Team-Up from the character select screen.
+Having the associated hero of a Team-up on the allied team grants an enhanced effect to the ability.
+For example, The Hulk can either choose either a Captain America Team-up that grants a ground slam ability and a cooldown reduction passive or a Wolverine Team-up that grants a fury state ability and the Unstoppable status effect at low health.
+If Captain America is on his team, then his ground slam Team-up deals more damage and applies the Vulnerability status to enemies hit.
+Whereas Wolverine on his team grants Hulk the ability throw Wolverine towards foes in a "Fastball Special" when Hulk's fury state Team-up equipped.

-Unique to Rivals is the idea of Team-ups, where specific characters if paired with others can provide an additional active or passive ability; for example, if Wolverine and the Hulk are selected on the same team, the Hulk is able to throw Wolverine towards foes as a "Fastball Special".
-The game does not require players into a "role queue", which otherwise would require a specific blend of heroes on a team; Chen said this was "to offer a wider variety of team composition through team-up skills and their own designs", as well as to allow players to use team-up abilities without restrictions.
+The game does not require players into a "role queue", which would otherwise mandate a specific blend of heroes on a team; Chen said this was "to offer a wider variety of team composition", as well as to allow players to use team-up abilities without restrictions.

-In an August 2025 interview, Chen said that NetEase was "allowed to introduce original characters" by Marvel, akin to the development of Luna Snow who was first introduced in the Marvel universe via the mobile game Marvel Future Fight.

 The list of playable characters in the game currently includes: